Apple wins EU court battle in €13b tax case | Malay Mail

 In a separate decision, however, it said Fiat must pay roughly the same amount to Luxembourg.

-The case comes as the EU is trying to come up with ways to better ensnare digital giants to pay taxes where they do business, though this has been opposed by some European capitals.
+The EU is trying to come up with ways recover more in taxes from digital giants where they do business, though this has been opposed by some European capitals.

 “Today’s court decision illustrates how difficult it is to use EU state aid rules to collect tax,” said Tove Ryding, tax expert at the European Network on Debt and Development.